Wentworth Springs Campground

 Directions

-From Placerville, travel 23 miles east on Highway 50.
-Turn north on Ice House Road (Forest Road 3) and continue for 24 miles.
-Turn north on Forest Road 33 for 5 miles, then east on Forest Road 14N07 for 1.5 miles, and finally east on Forest Road 14N34 for 3 miles to reach the campground.
+From Placerville, drive 23 miles east on Highway 50.
+Turn north on Ice House Road (Forest Road 3) and continue 24 miles.
+Turn north on Forest Road 33 for 5 miles, then east on Forest Road 14N07 for 1.5 miles, and finally east on Forest Road 14N34 for 3 miles to the campground.
+4WD or high-clearance vehicle recommended.

 Amenities